Serbia in the Middle Ages: Byzantine suzerainty

 Before finally occupying the throne, Desa, the youngest son of Uroš I, administered the old lands of Duklja, Zachlumia and Travunija since the mid-12th century.
 After second unsuccessful attempt to overthrow his brother Uroš II in 1155, he was given the region of Dendra, near Niš.
 When Manuel appointed him to the Serbian throne in 1162, Desa promised to be loyal as long as he lives and that he would completely withdraw from Dendra, leaving it to the Byzantines.
 However, he refused to leave Dendra, so he had to justify himself to Manuel, when the emperor came to Niš in 1163.
 That same year a 5 years long war between Hungary and the Byzantine Empire broke out.
 Though he appeared as if trying to keep the balance between the two, Desa was more inclined to the Hungarian side, in the lasting effort to secure independence for Serbia from the Byzantines.
 He even tried to make contacts with the Germans and to marry some of the German princesses.
 Manuel wasn't satisfied with Desa's attitude during the war.
 After several warnings, the emperor had him seized and exiled to Constantinople, but Desa apparently managed to escape.
 In the end, Manuel expelled Desa in 1165, who fled to Hungary.
-As the new grand župan, the emperor appointed Tihomir, member of the cadet branch of the Vojislavljević and the Vukanović dуnasties, which would develop into the Nemanjić dynasty.
+As the new grand župan, the emperor appointed Tihomir, member of the cadet branch of the Vojislavljević and the Vukanović dynasties, which would develop into the Nemanjić dynasty.

 Tihomir was one of four brothers who were all local lords, but emperor Manuel appointed him as the main ruler.
 The other three brothers were Stracimir, Miroslav and Stefan Nemanja.
 They were sons of Zavida, also a local lord who was member of the ruling family, but the exact connection to the Vukanović dynasty is not known.
 Despite turbulent times of the last period of the Vukanović dynasty, none of the brothers had a prominent role on the state level.
 Tensions grew between the brothers and in 1166, a year after he was appointed, Tihomir was overthrown by Stefan Nemanja who became the sole ruler.